• Skip to primary navigation

 Explore Big Valley Park

 Found near the town of Birnie, Big Valley Park is a hidden gem in Manitoba that not many people know about.
 An example of a glacial meltway from the last ice age, there’s a beautiful creek that runs through the area.
-You can also enjoy camping, picnics, hiking trails, and tobogganing and skating in winter.
-The park also makes for an excellent addition to a trip to Riding Mountain National Park, as they’re only about a half hour’s drive from one another.
+You can also enjoy camping, picnics, hiking trails, tobogganing and skating in winter.
+The park also makes for an excellent addition to a trip to Riding Mountain National Park, as they’re only about a half-hour’s drive from one another.

 Found along the Boyne River, Stephenfield Provincial Park is a wonderful place to visit, especially if you’re travelling with kids.
 With swimming, fishing, and boating to enjoy on the reservoir, there are also lovely yurts to stay in (away from the main campsite).
 Although there are multiple provincial parks in Manitoba where you can rent yurts for your holiday, Stephenfield is one of our favourites.
-Bonus: there are dog-friendly yurts!
+Bonus: There are dog-friendly yurts!

 Go Golfing in Riding Mountain National Park